Cartier Diarra: Virginia Tech

 On March 31, 2020, Diarra committed to play for Virginia Tech in his senior season.
 He was immediately eligible as a graduate transfer.
 In four games, Diarra averaged 7.5 points, 2.3 assists and 2.5 rebounds per game.
 On December 16, 2020, he announced he was opting out of the season, citing concerns over the spread of COVID-19.

+Professional career

+After going undrafted in the 2021 NBA draft, Diarra made his professional debut with AB Contern of the Luxembourg Basketball League in 2020, and averaged 10.4 points in the 2021–22 season.

+In October 2023, Diarra joined South African club Cape Town Tigers for the 2024 BAL qualification tournament.
+He was eligible as an African import player due to his Malian heritage.
+He helped Cape Town qualify for the main tournament, and scored the game-winning basket in the West Division final against City Oilers.

+In November 2024, Diarra joined Malian champions Stade Malien in the Road to BAL.